DAlsabrook/atlas-higher_level_programming/python-more_classes/README.md

 We will also make methods for getting the area and perimeter of any rectangle.

-Each file builds on the one before until we have a fully completed class that follows these set of guidlines:
+Each file builds on the one before until we have a fully completed class that follows these set of guidelines:

 * Private instance attribute: width: